Risk Aware Benchmarking of Large Language Models: Experiments

-\paragraph{Mix-Instruct Evaluation Data} We use the data from \citep{jiang2023llm}, that consists of an instruction, an input sentence and an expected output from the user, as well as the output of a set of different LLMs.
-The dataset consists of a training set of 100K samples and a test set of 5K samples. \citep{jiang2023llm} used automatic metrics such as BARTscore and BLEU score comparing the LLM generation to the expected output in order to evaluate if each LLM followed the instruction. \citep{jiang2023llm} used also chatGPT to evaluate the generations.
-The total number of automatic metrics $N$ is 8, the total number of evaluated models $k$ is 12.
-All metrics are unified so that larger values are preferred. \paragraph{Toxicity Evaluation} We use the real toxicity prompts dataset of \citet{Gehman2020RealToxicityPromptsEN}, and generate prompts completions from the Llama 2 7b , Llama 2 13b, Llama 2 70b , MosaicML MPT 30b and Tiiuae Falcon 40b models available in Opensource ($k=5$ models).
+\textbf{Toxicity Evaluation} We use the real toxicity prompts dataset of \citet{Gehman2020RealToxicityPromptsEN}, and generate prompts completions from the Llama 2 7b , Llama 2 13b, Llama 2 70b , MosaicML MPT 30b and Tiiuae Falcon 40b models available in Opensource ($k=5$ models).
 We select two sets of prompts: toxic prompts (toxicity $> 0.8$, that gives $\sim \!\!
 10$K prompts ) and non-toxic prompts (toxicity $<0.2$, from which we randomly sample 10K).
 We sample from each model, 10 completions per prompt using nucleus sampling (top-$p$ sampling with $p=0.9$ and a temperature of 1).
 This procedure yields a dataset of $\sim \! \!200$K sentence completions per model.
 We evaluate the toxicity of these generations using the Perspective API, on the following toxicity metrics ($N=6$ metrics): Toxicity, Severe toxicity, Identity Attack, Insult, Profanity and Threat.
 Following \citet{liang2022holistic}, we evaluate the toxicity of generated completions only and refer to this as \textbf{\emph{Gen Only}} evaluation.
 In order to also give the context of the completion, we prepend the model generation with the prompt and evaluate the full sentence using Perspective API.
 We refer to this as \textbf{\emph{Prompt+Gen}}.
 The polarity of all toxicity metrics is unified so that high values refer to non toxic content (we use $-\mathrm{log}$ probabilities of Perspective API outputs).